Rhyanskipworth/For_Employers/README.md

 Hello again!

-It's difficult to assess skillset on paper alone, so please view each skills section as indicated on my Resume.
+Please view each skills section as indicated on my Resume.